-Why Can’t I Retain What I Read?
+Why Can’t I Remember What I Read?

 After reading, you may find it almost impossible to retain the information acquired.
 It may be due to lack of adequate sleep and rest, distractions while reading, poor nutrition, failure to choose the right book, or memory issues such as decay or shallow processing.

 As you move through life and gain new experiences, your brain is continually undergoing some upgrades.
-More reading won’t help you if you can’t remember what you’ve read.
+More reading won’t help if you can’t remember what you’ve read.
 The issue is that your brain can’t keep everything, so it must prioritize what’s significant and will be utilized later.

-You might recall the plot, characters, and perhaps a few major scenes from a book you read a long time ago.
+You might recall the plot, characters, and perhaps a few major scenes from a book you read long ago.
 But on the other hand, you might forget an entire book you read just a few months ago.
 It may depend on the type of book, time, reason, and environment you read the book in.

 Let’s look at some reasons why you can’t retain what you read and what to do about them.